sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/publishing.md

-# Publish a Sourcegraph extension
+# Publishing a Sourcegraph extension

 Publishing a Sourcegraph extension is fast and easy, building (compiling and bundling) one or more TypeScript files into a single JavaScript file.